AnkitSharma-007/blogsite/README.md

 	@Input()
 	config: any;

-Also add the following service definitions in the constructor.
+Inject the `Router` class in the constructor as shown below.

     constructor(private  router:  Router) { }

 We will add the method to handle the `pageChange` event for our paginator.
-The definition for this method is shown below.
+The definition for this method can be found at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/paginator/paginator.component.ts#L19-L21](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/paginator/paginator.component.ts#L19-L21)

     pageChange(newPage: number) {
 	  this.router.navigate(['/page/', newPage]);
 	}

-We will add another method to setup dynamic page size for our application.
-The method definition is shown below.
+We will add another method to setup dynamic page size for the paginator.
+This method will set the number of items to show on each page based on selection from a drop down list.
+The method definition can be found at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/paginator/paginator.component.ts#L23-L26](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/components/paginator/paginator.component.ts#L23-L26)

     changePageItemCount(selectedItem) {
 	  localStorage.setItem('pageSize', selectedItem.value);